Active case

 Warning signs that your teen might be dealing with suicidal thoughts

-While social media companies make it hard for parents to regulate their teens’ use of social media and see if social media is harming their teens’ mental health, parents can still be on the lookout for warning signs.
+While social media companies make it hard for parents to regulate and monitor their teens’ use of social media, parents can still be on the lookout for warning signs.
 According to the National Institute of Mental Health, the following may be warning signs of suicidal ideation:

 If you are worried that your child or teen may be dealing with depression or suicidal ideation, it’s important to seek help from a medical professional.
 Mental health professionals can help you and your child deal with these feelings, including identifying what factors may be encouraging these negative feelings.